Iron Chelation Clinical Trials

-Iron chelating agents have been tried in the past without clear benefit.
-Until recently, trials were limited by the development of systemic iron deficiency before any clinical neurologic benefits were evident.
+Iron chelating agents have been tried without clear benefit.
+Initially, trials were limited by the development of systemic iron deficiency before any clinical neurologic benefits were evident.

 A long-term deferiprone (iron chelator) study with 88 participants with Pantothenate Kinase-Associated Neurodegeneration (PKAN) was done from December 2012 to April 2015 through an international trial conducted at clinical centers in the US, Germany, Italy and the United States under a 5.2 million euros (approximately 7 million USD) EU grant called Treat Iron-Related Childhood-Onset Neurodegeneration, or TIRCON.
 Unlike earlier drugs, deferiprone crosses the blood-brain barrier and removes intracellular iron.
 There was also an open label extension study for an additional 18 months which completed in 2018 where the drug was made available to everyone who took part in the trial.